 Aboriginal land and permits

-There are three types of land lease arrangements for Aboriginal land in the Northern Territory (NT).
+There are different types of land lease arrangements over NTG assets on for Aboriginal owned land in the NT.

 Infrastructure leases

-These long-term infrastructure leases are negotiated for all government facilities.
+Generally, long-term infrastructure leases are negotiated for all government facilities for a term up to 40 years.

 Remote community housing leases

-This lease helps the NT and Australian governments to maintain and build new housing in remote communities.
+Housing leases support NT and Australian government investments to maintain and build new housing in remote communities.
+The latest Federal Government agreement expires in 2034.

-You can get more information on the joint NT and Australian Government remote housing programs at the Territory Families, Housing and Communities website.
+You can get more information about the joint NT and Australian Government Federal Funding Agreement on remote housing delivered through Our Community.
+Our Future.
+Our Homes on the Department of Housing, Local Government and Community Development website.

-These are long term leases that are held and administered by an independent statutory office holder on behalf of the Australian Government.
+These are long term head leases that are held and administered by an 'approved entity' within the meaning of the ALRA.

-The terms of the lease are negotiated between the government and the Traditional Owners with the help of land councils.
+The terms of the head lease are negotiated between the parties and the Traditional Owners with the help of land councils.

-Leases for infrastructure, housing and future development on Aboriginal land are negotiated and coordinated by the NT Government's Land Tenure Unit.
+Leases for infrastructure, essential services, housing and future development on Aboriginal land are negotiated and coordinated by the Land Tenure Unit (LTU), part of the Housing and Land Servicing Branch within the Department of Logistics and Infrastructure.

 Contact